data-mining/gapic-docs-samples/code-samples/README.md

 Please checkout the [Code Sample Generation Tutorial](TUTORIAL.md)

-In this tutorial, you  author a new code sample which calls the [Cloud Natural Language API][Natural Language].
+In the tutorial, you  author a new code sample which calls the [Cloud Natural Language API][Natural Language].

  - You update an existing configuration file to add a **new code sample**.
  - You generate the new code sample in **multiple programming languages**.